Table of Contents

 Several nuances and variations do exist between the two extremes of health and disease.
 Medicine primarily takes cues from the World Health Organisation (WHO) of health:

 Health is a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.

-But not every deviation from the norm, the optimum, can be classified as ill/pathologic.
-The doctor in charge is aware of the several gradients and nuances of the wellbeing of a person, but due to outer structures (health insurance, employer, …) often has to categorize patients into one of both categories, health or illness.
+But not every deviation from the normal, the optimum, can be classified as ill/pathologic.
+The doctor in charge is aware of the several gradients and nuances of the well-being of a person, but due to outer structures (health insurance, employer, …) often has to categorize patients into one of both categories, health or illness.

 Health and illness: What is the norm?

 - Social: Codes of behavior are learned and differ a lot between different cultures.

-- Statistical: The statistical average is considered as norm.
+- Statistical: The statistical average is considered as normal.

 - Ideal: Wants and ideals fabricate a target status, which is aimed at.

 - Functional standard: The functional ability within the own limit of performance.

-- Reference standard: Norm within a reference group.
+- Reference standard: Normal within a reference group.